milk9111/golox/README.md

-# lox
+# golox
-Implementations of the Lox programming language.
+A Golang implementation of the Lox programming lanugage by http://craftinginterpreters.com/.